 Open Heart is an online-only open access journal dedicated exclusively to publishing cardiology research.
 The journal aims to provide rapid publication of research through a continuous publication model.
 As well as publishing definitive articles, Open Heart will consider protocols.

-BMJ and the British Cardiovascular Society (BCS) have a facility for transferring manuscripts among all three of their cardiology journals.
-Authors submitting to the flagship journal Heart will, where appropriate, be given the option for their manuscript to be considered by Open Heart and Heart Asia if Heart is unable to accept their manuscript for publication.
-Authors can choose either of these titles as an ‘alternate journal’ when submitting to Heart.
+BMJ and the British Cardiovascular Society have a facility for transferring manuscripts between their cardiology journals.
+Authors submitting to the flagship journal Heart can choose Open Heart as an ‘alternate journal’.

-Authors that agree to share their data are eligible for a 25% discount on the Open Heart article publishing charge.
+Authors that agree to share their data are eligible for a 25% discount on the Open Heart article processing charge.

 Full research papers should follow the basic structure of abstract, introduction, methods, results, discussion, references, and tables and figures as appropriate.
 The abstract should not exceed 300 words.
 We recommend your article does not exceed 4000 words (excluding references), with up to five figures and tables.
 This is flexible, but exceeding this will impact upon the paper’s readability.

 Supplementary and raw data can be placed online separately from the text, and we may request that you separate out some material into supplementary data files to make the main manuscript clearer for readers.
 We also recommend, but do not insist, that the discussion section is no longer than five paragraphs.

 Authors are encouraged to submit figures and images in colour as there are no colour charges.